zuzavop/image-searcher/docs/Documentation.md

 * requirements.txt: A list of required Python packages.

 ## Preprocessed data
-GASearcher includes part of preprocessed data for two dataset (nounlist dictionaries and classification):
+GASearcher includes two nounlists:

-* v3c_nounlist.txt: A dataset containing 6,800 common nouns.
+* nounlist.txt: A dataset containing 6,800 common nouns.
 * sea_nounlist.txt: A dataset containing the names of various sea creatures.

 ## Used dictionaries